Railway electrification in Malaysia: Seremban–Gemas

-Ipoh-Padang Besar
+Ipoh–Padang Besar

-This project was proposed in 2002 as a continuation of the Rawang-Ipoh double-tracking and electrification project.
-Initially awarded to two consortiums.
+This project was proposed in 2002 as a continuation of the Rawang–Ipoh EDTP.
+Initially, it was awarded to two consortiums.
 The 329 km "Northern section" between Ipoh and Padang Besar was to be handled by a consortium made up of the Indian Railway Construction Company (Ircon), DRB-Hicom Berhad and Emrail Sdn Bhd while the "Southern section" between Seremban and Johor Bahru was to be handled by a consortium made up of the China Railway Engineering Corporation-China Railway Telecommunications Corporation (CRET), DRB-Hicom Berhad and Hikmat Asia Sdn Bhd.
-However, on 21 October 2003, a letter of award was issued to a 50:50 joint venture between Gamuda Berhad and Malaysia Mining Corporation Berhad (MMC).
-The change in contractors was based on the fact that MMC-Gamuda lowered the project cost to RM14.448bil, compared with over RM44bil by the two foreign contractors.
+However, on 21 October 2003, a letter of award was issued to a 50:50 joint venture between Gamuda and the Malaysia Mining Corporation Berhad (MMC).
+The change in contractors was based on the fact that MMC-Gamuda lowered the project cost to RM14.448bil, compared to the over RM44bil budget by the two foreign contractors.
 Members of the two previous consortia were invited to be sub-contractors and were given the first right of refusal but the invitation was not taken up.

-On 17 December 2003, not long after taking over from Dr Mahathir Mohamad, new Prime Minister Abdullah Ahmad Badawi announced that the Malaysian government had decided to postpone the project.
-The government revived the project in 2007 when on 16 March, Deputy Prime Minister Mohd Najib Abdul Razak announced that the Cabinet Committee on Public Transport had decided to revive the shelved Northern section double tracking project.
-On 21 April 2007, Transport Minister Chan Kong Choy confirmed Ircon's participation in the "revived double-tracking project" and that the company will undertake the Seremban-Gemas portion of the Seremban-Johor Bahru.
+On 17 December 2003, not long after taking over from Mahathir Mohamad, new Prime Minister Abdullah Ahmad Badawi announced that the Malaysian government had decided to postpone the project.
+The government revived the project in 2007 when on 16 March, Deputy Prime Minister Mohd Najib Abdul Razak announced that the Cabinet Committee on Public Transport had decided to revive the shelved Northern section EDTP.
+On 21 April 2007, then Transport Minister Chan Kong Choy confirmed Ircon's participation in the "revived double-tracking project" and that the company will undertake the Seremban–Gemas portion of the Seremban–Johor Bahru route.